British African-Caribbean people: Media

 The Voice newspaper was the primary African-Caribbean newspaper in Britain, and was founded in the early 1980s by Val McCalla.
 However, today it is owned by a Jamaican publisher and has a Caribbean focus.
 Pride magazine, which has been going for 21 years, is the largest lifestyle magazine for the community and was described by The Guardian newspaper as the dominant lifestyle magazine for the black community in the UK for more than 15 years.
 Its owner Pride Media also specialises in helping organisations target the community through a range of media.
 Other publications have included the Gleaner, Black Voice, New Editor and The Caribbean Times.
 The growth of such media is a response to the perceived imbalances of "mainstream" media.
 In 2006, Sir Ian Blair, Chief Commissioner of London's Metropolitan Police, joined a long list of commentators in branding the mainstream media as "institutionally racist" for its alleged failure to offer a proper balance in reporting affairs related to the community.

 Trinidad-born Sir Trevor McDonald is one of the community's best-known journalists, having been the main presenter (newscaster) for the national ITV network for more than 20 years.
 Other notable media figures include Gary Younge, The Guardian columnist, Clive Myrie, Gillian Joseph, Charlene White, Darren Jordon and Moira Stuart, the veteran BBC news presenter.
 Trinidadian-born Darcus Howe wrote regularly in the New Statesman and fronted a number of documentary series, including the Channel 4 current affairs programme Devil's Advocate.
 Much of Howe's work related to the experiences of British African-Caribbean people and racism faced by the Black community.
 Other notable producer/directors are Terry Jervis (Jervis Media) and Pogus Caesar (Windrush Productions); both have made multicultural, entertainment and sports programmes for Carlton TV, BBC TV and Channel 4.

-The community has a strong tradition of "underground" pirate radio broadcasters.
-Among the most established are London's Lightning Radio, Genesis Radio and Galaxy Radio, which play a mix of ragga, reggae, bashment, hip hop and R&B. Pirate radio stations such as Supreme Radio, Galaxy Radio (which calls itself "the only de-brainwashing station"), Genesis Radio (known as "the people's station" or "the black power station") and the more recently emerged radio station Omega FM Radio are particularly highly regarded in the Afro Caribbean community for not only playing a variety of music such as soca, soul, dancehall, jazz, hip hop, Reveail and Funky House, but also for dedicating time to have "talk shows" and "information shows" often taking an uncompromising stance in view.
-Thus giving the community the opportunity to phone in and participate in an array of subjects that mainstream radio, wider media and even other pirate radio stations refuse to address.
+The community has a tradition of "underground" pirate radio broadcasters.
+Among the most established are London's Lightning Radio, Genesis Radio and Galaxy Radio, which play a mix of ragga, reggae, bashment, hip hop, and R&B. Pirate radio stations such as Supreme Radio, Galaxy Radio (which calls itself "the only de-brainwashing station"), Genesis Radio (known as "the people's station" or "the black power station"), and the more recently emerged radio station Omega FM Radio are particularly regarded in the Afro Caribbean community for playing a variety of music such as soca, soul, dancehall, jazz, hip hop, reveail, and Funky House, but also for dedicating time to have "talk shows" and "information shows".
+This gives the community an opportunity to phone and participate in an array of subjects that mainstream radio, wider media, and even other pirate radio stations refuse to address.